SamuelKos/henxel/README.md

 # Prerequisites in macOS and venv-creation
 Python installation (you may need to install newer version of python from python.org) should already include tkinter.
 There currently is no mkvenv script for macOS, but making venv is quite same as in Linux.
-I will update this section later.
+It seems to be enough to make venv and then install henxel to it without anything else.

 ```console
 ~$ mkdir myproject